Transit oriented development

 - Are a maximum comfortable walking distance to transit (roughly one-fourth mile for existing bus transit stops or one-half mile for rail based)

-Information for the 2014 program is now available:
+Information for the fall 2014 Request for Proposals (RFP) is now available: